Where do I get my library card?

 Find more information on how to use the booking system at Library and IT Self Help Article - Study Rooms.

-You can consume cold snacks and hot or cold covered drinks in the Library.
+You can consume cold snacks and hot or cold covered drinks in the library.
 Hot food is not allowed.
-There is a café on Level 1 open Mon-Fri and vending machines and water fountains are also available.
-Please report any spillages to Library staff and place your rubbish in the bins.
+There is a café on Level 1 open Monday – Friday and vending machines and water fountains are also available.
+Please report any spillages to library staff and place your rubbish in the bins.

 Please ask at the Information Desk if you have lost anything in the library building.